Korean Soy Sauce Quail Eggs

 Can I use canned Quail Eggs for this recipe?

 Yes, canned Quail Eggs work great in this recipe.
-They can be found at most Asian grocery stores, in the canned food section.
+Look for them at Asian grocery stores in the canned food section.
 Look for canned Quail Eggs packed in water and make sure they are not pickled!

 Can I use chicken eggs in this recipe instead?